LucasXavierChurchman/Clustering-rNBA-Post-Titles/README.md

 ## EDA

-It wouldn't make sense to attempt to tag posts based on their title if posts that already do have tags don't have a consistent structure already.
+It wouldn't make sense to attempt to tag posts based on their title if posts that already do have tags don't have a consistent structure.
 So, for this analysis, we'll look at posts with these tags for these reasons:

-- Highlights: Similar, 'exciting' language is used to describe highlight clips
+- Highlights: Similar, 'exciting' language is used to describe highlight clips.
 - Game Thread: Follow a consistent structure, title prefixed by "GAME THREAD".
-Should nearly trivial to cluster together
+Should nearly trivial to cluster together.
-- Post Game Thread: Similar as above
+- Post Game Thread: Similar as above.
-- News: Often prefixed with the article/tweet authors name, use similar buzz words
+- News: Often prefixed with the article/tweet authors name, use similar buzz words.
-- Discussion: Often phrased as a question
+- Discussion: Often phrased as a question.
-- Roster Moves: Use similar language, use city names more often and use words like "deal" and "negotiate" often
+- Roster Moves: Use similar language, use city names more often and use words like "deal" and "negotiate" often.

-The initial hypothesis is that these first there will generate distinct clusters while the latter 3 will be less distinct
+The initial hypothesis is that these first there will generate distinct clusters while the latter 3 will be less distinct.

 ![postsbytype](https://github.com/LucasXavierChurchman/Capstone2/blob/master/plots/PostsByType.png)
 - Highlights are far and away the most used tag type.
 This probably because almost any video posted gets this tag whether it's actually a highlight clip or instead an interview, postgame conference etc. along with the fact that people like watching and sharing highlights.